Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 Central to the argument of Sartre’s “Being and Nothingness” is an insistence that existence can not be understood in causal terms.
-Consciousness self-determining, “It always is what it is not and is not what it is”—a playful paradox that implies that we are in a constant process of choosing.
+Consciousness is self-determining, “It always is what it is not and is not what it is”—a playful paradox that implies that we are in a constant process of choosing.

-Throughout our lives we accumulate a body of facts, true to our being, our “facticity”.
+Throughout our lives, we accumulate a body of facts, true to our being, our “facticity”.
 However, we can remain free to envision new possibilities to reform ourselves and reconsider our “facticity” in the light of new projects and ambitions: our “transcendence”.
 On one hand, we try to define ourselves; on the other hand, we are free to break away from what we have become.
 We are always responsible for our choices and actions.

 This brings us straight to Sartre's concept of “bad faith”.
 On a phenomenological level, it consists of deferring the moment of decision.
 As the existent is faced with a challenge to choose, he generally tends to postpone the moment of decision to avoid the responsibility associated with his choice.
-On a deeper ontological level, such a pattern of bad faith consists of a confusion between transcendence and facticity.
-A second pattern of bad faith comprises man’s thinking of himself as the “other” thereby permanently assuming a role, transforming into itself.
+On a deeper ontological level, such a pattern of bad faith consists of confusion between transcendence and facticity.
+The second pattern of bad faith comprises man’s thinking of himself as the “other” thereby permanently assuming a role, transforming into itself.